 We have loved the process of bringing all the pieces together.
 It’s funny – our individual crafts are writing and photography but during the last two years we have pushed beyond these.
 One of the pieces that has perhaps most surprised us is a 3D wooden piece comprising the wood types of each of the seven trees measured to reflect the distances we walked over seven days, and etched with the profile of the Light Walk, inscribed with poetry.

-If you’d like to head over to Grizedale Forest to see the exhibition it is open every day this summer from 10am to 5pm – last day August 31st.
+If you’d like to head over to Grizedale Forest to see the exhibition it is open every day from 10am to 5pm, with the last day on October 10th.
 And if you do, we’d love to hear from you!

 Screenprints by Ben Dodge